Home

 Get a custom solar CRM →

-• Per-project BOQ — line items for panels, inverters, structure, cables, BOS, labour, transport.
+• Line-itemized BOQ inside every quotation — panels, inverters, structure, cables, BOS, labour, transport, priced from your product catalog.
 Full BOQ workflow here.

-For installers running multiple projects, the cost-control loop closes inside the same CRM that holds the lead, the proposal, the install schedule and the customer comms.
+For installers running multiple projects, the cost-control loop still closes inside the same CRM that holds the lead, the proposal, the install schedule and the customer comms — the vendor-facing depth is just a scoped add-on rather than a default.

 Frequently Asked Questions